IBM/watson-voice-bot/README.md

 # Sample output

-Follow the script below for a sample path, or configure your own dialog under Watson Assistant.
+Follow the script below for a sample path in an insurance domain, or configure your own dialog under Watson Assistant.

 ```
 Voice Bot: Hello.
 How can I help you?
-User Reply: I have a problem

-Voice Bot: What issue are you facing?
-User Reply: I am not able to upgrade my server
+User Reply: I am looking for an insurance quote

-Voice Bot: Which server are you using?
+Voice Bot: You have come to the right place We offer you a smart, affordable and convenient way to safeguard the future for you and your family.
+Can I ask you a couple of questions to come up with the best plan for you?
+User Reply: ok sure

+Voice Bot: Please tell me your Name followed by Date Of Birth and Annual Income
+User Reply: This is Mary

+Voice Bot: Please enter your Date of Birth
-User Reply: Windows
+User Reply: 12 12 2009

-Voice Bot: Which version are you using?
+Voice Bot: Your annual income?
-User Reply: 2016
+User Reply: 1200000 rupees per annum

-Voice Bot: Do you see any error?
+Voice Bot: Do you smoke?
+Yes / No
 User Reply: No

-Voice Bot: Can you try to restart your machine and then try it out once?
+Voice Bot: Please tell me your gender
-User Reply: Ok
+User Reply: Female

-Voice Bot: Is it working now?
+Voice Bot: Enter a protection type
+Select one among Basic Life Cover, Fixed Income Protection or Increasing Income Protection.
+User Reply: Life Cover

+Voice Bot: What premium payment frequency would you prefer?
+Monthly, Quarterly, Half Yearly or Yearly?
+User Reply: Monthly

+Voice Bot: What term would you want to go for?
+Enter a range between 10 years to 35 years.
-User Reply: Yes
+User Reply: 8 years

-Voice Bot: Glad to be of help
+Voice Bot: Please enter a term ranging between 10 years to 35 years.
+User Reply: 12

+Voice Bot: Your monthly premium for term under the Basic Life Cover plan is Rs67767. \nDo you want to try any other options or go ahead with buying this?
+User Reply: No What is Basic Life Cover?

+Voice Bot: On death during the Policy term, Sum Assured as a lump sum is paid to the nominee and the policy terminates.
+User Reply: ok Thanks

+Voice Bot: Have a good day

 ```

 ![](/doc/source/images/sample_output.png)